-First, he observes that before large-scale socities, the life of humans was “nasty, brutish and short.”
-This is because of the anarchy trap, which pulls groups/clans into generations long blood feuds and cycles of violence, grievence upon grievence piling up.
+First, he observes that before large-scale societies, the life of humans was “nasty, brutish and short.”
+This is because of the anarchy trap, which pulls groups/clans into generations long blood feuds and cycles of violence, grievance upon grievance piling up.

 He also points out why these feuds start, which previous philosophers missed: it is rational to strike pre-emptively without a cause.
 If you live near someone you don’t like, you know that sooner or later, you’ll be fighting them.
 Why wait until they attack first?
 If you attacked now, you could get the upper hand.

 Subsequent archeology bears this out.
 Humans living in Africa tens of thousands of years ago had an adult homicide rate of approximately 25% – described as a murder rate today of 25,000 per 100,000 people.

 While one could easily write this off as a bunch of tribal “wars”, it is not at all.
 Lots of people within tribes killed each other.
 And this pattern of violence is borne out by later history as well.

 During the middle ages, as the current nations of Europe began to take shape, violence declined according to historians.
 Even in times of peace, it was higher in the 15th century than the 16th century.
 Why is that?